 No stand is included because it's not needed.
 The figure stands up solidly on it's own, sometimes even on one leg.

 In the original episode, Zetton defeats Ultraman by capturing his Specium Ray and converting into his own Zetton Breaker (or Final Beam) and directing it back at Ultraman.
-You can see the exchange in the clip below.

 The S.H.
 Figuarts Zetton includes accessories to recreate this scene and each one is attached to a separate set of hands than can be swapped out with the regular hands.
 The first set of hands holds half of a Specium Ray that can be combined with the other half that is included with the S.H.
 Figuarts Ultraman.